 Don’t stop your rehab once your formal physical therapy is over.
 Ask your therapist to help you develop exercises and activities that you can continue on your own

 Fitness center visits can be boring for me but I try to supplement those visits with activities that I enjoy.
 Set goals for your rehab and constantly monitor your development

-Rehab can take several months
+Rehab can take several months or longer

 I plan to continue to rehab and stay fit for the rest of my life.
 I see